-You may be hurt, you may have dark clouds inside, but life is worth living, you just need to find the beauty, find the light again and let it break those clouds apart.
+You may be hurt, you may have dark clouds inside, but life is worth living, you just need to find the beauty and light again then choose to let it break those dark clouds apart.

 Having thoughts of suicide neither makes you weak nor does it make you any less deserving of life.
 Thinking of ending it all is not a life sentence, you can come back.

 - For every suicide, there are 25 attempts

 - Suicide is the 10th leading cause of death in the United States